Evaluating the Effectiveness of a Pneumococcal Immunisation Campaign in a Camp for Internally Displaced People (EEPICC)

 Evaluating the Effectiveness of a Pneumococcal Immunisation Campaign in a Camp for Internally Displaced People: A Non-randomised, Quasi-experimental Phase IV Intervention Study

 This study seeks to generate evidence on appropriate vaccination strategies for crisis-affected populations.
-The investigators plan to exhaustively vaccinate children up to 15 years in a camp for displaced persons outside Hargeisa, the capital of Somaliland.
+The investigators plan to exhaustively vaccinate children aged between six months and four years in a camp for displaced persons outside Hargeisa, the capital of Somaliland.
 The study will deliver PCV in a campaign modality, so as to achieve both short- and long-term herd immunity effects that, the investigators hypothesise, will reduce population-wide nasopharyngeal S. pneumoniae transmission and thereby protect young children from pneumococcal disease.

-The study will adopt a quasi-experimental design, with baseline and post-intervention surveys to evaluate changes in pneumococcal carriage, complemented by safety assessment in children aged over 2 years, for whom PCV safety data are scarce, and longitudinal data collection on incidence of pneumonia and antibiotic prescriptions in the camp.
+The study will adopt a quasi-experimental design, with baseline and post-intervention surveys to evaluate changes in pneumococcal carriage, complemented by safety assessment in children aged over 2 years, who fall outside of the WHO prequalification age range for the vaccine that will be used in this study (i.e. PNEUMOSIL) and for whom PCV safety data are scarce.
+In addition, we the study will also collect longitudinal data on incidence of pneumonia and antibiotic prescriptions in the camp.

 Study Overview